18–20 Mar 2015

 The next generation of experiments searching for rare-physics events with increased sensitivity will require precise predictions of cosmogenic backgrounds.
 Recent high quality deep underground measurements for cosmogenic neutrons in large liquid scintillator targets were used to study the FLUKA simulation package for this purpose.
 The results and conclusions drawn from a detailed benchmark...

-Yasuhiro Nakajima
+2. Dr Yasuhiro Nakajima (LBNL)

 20/03/2015, 10:40